hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Viewing Blocks and State
 ========================

-You can view the blocks stored in the blockchain and the nodes of the Merkle tree by using the ``sawtooth block`` command.
+You can view the blocks stored in the blockchain and the nodes of the Merkle-Radix tree (global state) by using the ``sawtooth block`` command.

 .. note::